HackabilityNPO/HackabilityBarilla17-Artu/README.md

 ## Why / When / Where

-Artu was born around the needs of Pietro, our friend who lost the use of arms and legs due to an accident.
+Artù was born around the needs of Pietro, our friend who lost the use of arms and legs due to an accident.

 The whole team created Artù during [Hackability@Barilla](http://www.hackability.it/hackabilitybarilla/).
 The development took about one month, from January 20, 2018 to February 23, 2018.